Regulation of fracking: Precaution-based approach

 The second approach relies on the precautionary principle and the principal of preventive and corrective action of environmental hazards, using the best available techniques with an acceptable economic cost to insure the protection, the valuation, the restoration, management of spaces, resources and natural environments, of animal and vegetal species, of ecological diversity and equilibriums.
-The precautionary approach has led to regulations as implemented in France and Vermont, banning hydraulic fracturing.
+The precautionary approach has led to regulations as implemented in France and in Vermont, banning hydraulic fracturing.

 Such an approach is called upon by social sciences and the public as studies have shown in the North of England and Australia.
 Indeed, in Australia, the anthropologist who studied the use of hydraulic fracturing concluded that the risk-based approach was closing down the debate on the ethics of such a practice, therefore avoiding questions on broader concerns that merely the risks implied by hydraulic fracturing.
 In the North of England, levels of concerns registered in the deliberative focus groups studied were higher regarding the framing of the debate, meaning the fact that people did not have a voice in the energetic choices that were made, including the use of hydraulic fracturing.
 Concerns relative to risks of seismicity and health issues were also important to the public, but less than this.
 A reason for that is that being withdrawn the right to participate in the decision-making triggered opposition of both supporters and opponents of hydraulic fracturing.

 The points made to defend such an approach often relate to climate change and the impact on the direct environment; related to public concerns on the rural landscape for instance in the UK.
 Energetic choices indeed affect climate change since greenhouse gas emissions from fossil fuels extraction such as shale gas and oil contribute to climate change.
 Therefore, people have in the UK raised concerns about the exploitation of these resources, not just hydraulic fracturing as a method.
 They would hence prefer a precaution-based approach to decide whether or not, regarding the issue of climate change, they want to exploit shale gas and oil.